 In order to manipulate this ModifiableVariable, we first need to know its type.
 In some cases it is currently non-trivial to determine the exact type, this is mostly undocumented (sorry).
 If you don't know the exact type of a field you currently have to look at the code.
 The following types and modifications are defined:

 As a rule of thumb: If the value is only up to 1 byte of length we use a ModifiableByte.
 If the value is up to 4 bytes of length, but the values are used as a normal number (for example in length fields) it is a ModifiableInteger.
 Fields which are used as a number which are bigger than 4 bytes (for example a modulus) is usually a ModifiableBigInteger.
 Most other types are encoded as ModifiableByteArrays.
 The other types are very rare (we are currently working on making this whole process more transparent).
+Once you have found your type you have to select a modification to apply to it.
+For manual analysis, the most common modifications are the XOR modification and the explicit value modification.
+However, during fuzzing other modifications might be useful as well.
+Often times you just want to flip a bit and see how the server responds, or you want to directly overwrite a value.
+In this example, we want to overwrite a value.
+Let us force TLS-Attacker to send the version 0x3A3A.
+To do this I consult the ModifiableVariableREADME.md for the exact syntax.
+Since <protocolVersion> is a ModifiableByteArray I search in the ByteArray section.

 I find the following snippet: